chilcano/ghpages-holosec/_posts/2020-01-10-building-your-own-affordable-cloud-to-host-a-service-mesh-part1.md

 * Auto Scaling of worker nodes.
 * Persistent Volumes using GP2 storage on EBS.

-Stay tunned, in the next post I will share the Git repo with the updated Terraform scripts.
+Stay tuned, in the next post I will share the Git repo with the updated Terraform scripts.
 Meantime, below I've selected a set of good references to read related to this article and that will surely interest you.
 Regards.